-We Christians have been through the Lenten fast, which we’ve kept more or less, and now we’ve enjoyed the Easter feast, along with some bingeing on chocolate bunnies, peeps, jelly beans, and other Easter basket delights.
+Christians have been going through the Lenten fast, which we’ve kept more or less.
+We will enjoy the Easter feast, along with some bingeing on chocolate bunnies, peeps, jelly beans, and other Easter basket delights.
 This is a recipe for a good case of indigestion.
 You won’t be surprised if I report that yoga has a way of dealing with it.

 Not surprisingly, the old yogis, who gave much attention to bodily functions, also gave a great deal of attention to food and diet and developed practices related to both digestion and elimination.

 When I went to Indonesia in June 2014, I was worried about how Indonesian food might affect my digestive processes.
 I had a private lesson with my yoga teacher, Nick Beem, co-owner with his wife Lela of Grateful Yoga, Evanston, IL. (see http://www.gratefulyoga.com/).
 He gave me a simple sequence for tonifying and soothing that I could take with me to central Java and do in my room.
 I used it during my stay in Indonesia.
 Because the floor of my room was hard and cold (uncarpeted), I found I could use it on my bed (hard mattress).
 I still sometimes use it in the mornings after a big meal the night before.